 Will the V-Chip limit programming access to adults?

 Any device equipped with V-Chip will have a controlled access button, allowing adults the choice to activate or deactivate V-Chip.
 V-Chip works similarly to closed captioning, the user determines whether to utilize it's capabilities.
-If a user prefers unlimited programming options, simply don't
+If a user prefers unlimited programming options, simply don't turn on V-Chip.

 Purchasing the V-Chip